Argument from marginal cases: Overview

 The argument from marginal cases takes the form of a proof by contradiction.
 It attempts to show that you cannot coherently believe both that all humans have moral status, and that all non-humans lack moral status.

 Consider a cow.
-We ask why it is acceptable to kill this cow for food – we might claim, for example, that the cow has no concept of self and therefore it cannot be wrong to kill it.
+We ask why it is acceptable to kill this cow for food – we might claim, for example, that the cow has no concept of self and therefore it cannot be wrong to kill her.
 However, many young children may also lack this same concept of "self".
 So if we accept the self-concept criterion, then we must also accept that killing children is acceptable in addition to killing cows, which is considered a reductio ad absurdum.
 So the concept of self cannot be our criterion.

 The proponent will usually continue by saying that for any criterion or set of criteria (either capacities, e.g. language, consciousness, the ability to have moral responsibilities towards others; or relations, e.g. sympathy or power relations) there exists some "marginal" human who is mentally handicapped in some way that would also meet the criteria for having no moral status.
 Peter Singer phrases it this way:

 Proponents

-Daniel Dombrowski writes that the argument can be traced to Porphyry in the third century AD.
+Daniel Dombrowski writes that the argument can be traced to Porphyry's third-century treatise On Abstinence from Eating Animals.
 Danish philosopher Laurids Smith who was familiar with the arguments of Wilhelm Dietler argued against the idea that animals cannot possess rights because they cannot understand the ideas of right and duty.
 He reasoned that if this was correct then children and mentally ill people would not have rights either.
 Other 18th-century philosophers who presented similar arguments include David Hume and Jeremy Bentham.

 In recent years, versions of the argument have been put forward by Peter Singer, Tom Regan, Evelyn Pluhar, and Oscar Horta.